 ‘Tekna’ is where a lot of the clever stuff comes in such as Nissan’s handy ‘Around View Monitor’ that gives a virtual bird’s eye view of the truck, rear parking sensors, LED headlights with daytime running lights, 7″ touchscreen with sat-nav and Bluetooth audio streaming and roof rails.
 Optional extras include a rear diff lock for serious off-roading, a towing kit and heated leather seats.
 All models get seven airbags, ABS, hill decent control, traction control and even autonomous emergency braking on the Double Cab.

-As to be expected in this day and age, downsizing and weight loss has been key to improving the Navara’s running costs.
+As to be expected in this day and age, downsizing and weight loss has been key to improving the running costs of the Nissan Navara pick-up.
 Thanks in part to being 200cc smaller than the old model’s engine, emissions have taken a tumble, while fuel economy is better than ever.
-While a 2WD King Cab produces the best figures – 44.9mpg on the combined cycle and 167g/km of CO2 – it’s the 4WD Double Cab that will be the volume seller we suspect.
+While a 2WD king cab produces the best figures – 44.9mpg on the combined cycle and 167g/km of CO2 – it’s the 4WD Double Cab that will be the volume seller we suspect.
 Opt for one of those and you’ll see a slight increase in emissions to 169g/km while economy falls to 44.1mpg on the combined cycle.
 Interestingly, this combined figure is the same regardless of power output.

 In this instance, the addition of the seven speed automatic gearbox does nothing to improve the figures as we’ve come to expect with so many new cars.
 The self-shifter is good for 40.3mpg with emissions of 183g/km.
 Those hoping for better should bear in mind that without a driver and in fairly lowly spec, the Navara weighs about 1,950kg.
 The warranty is definitely worth a mention, five years or 100,000 miles is much better than the average.

-Nissan’s NP300 Navara goes up against some tough recently revitalised rivals – primarily Mitsubishi’s L200 and the Ford Ranger.
+The Nissan Navara NP300 goes up against some tough recently revitalised rivals – primarily the Mitsubishi L200 and the Ford Ranger.
 In comparison to these two key competitors, this Nissan’s clever five-link rear axle could give a clear advantage for those looking for a more car-like driving experience.
 With no penalty on load capacity or towing ability, it could be the stand-out feature on this much improved pick-up.